 The purpose of this chapter is to tailor certain existing guidance for officers on how to exercise discretion in adjudications involving parole-based employment authorization.
-USCIS has determined that it is necessary to issue this guidance at this time because there is a national emergency at the U.S. southern border where foreign nationals are entering the U.S. illegally.
+USCIS has determined that it is necessary to issue this guidance at this time because there is a national emergency at the U.S. southern border where aliens are entering the U.S. illegally.
 USCIS also has determined that officers may need more guidance on the use of discretion in employment authorization adjudications.

 This policy guidance provides officers with helpful tools based on existing policies to aid in their discretionary adjudications and to help ensure that requests for employment authorization based on parole are properly adjudicated.

-The Secretary of Homeland Security has discretionary authority to parole into the United States temporarily “under conditions as he may prescribe only on a case-by-case basis for urgent humanitarian reasons or significant public benefit any individual applying for admission to the United States,” regardless of whether the foreign national is inadmissible to, or removable from, the United States.
+The Secretary of Homeland Security has discretionary authority to parole into the United States temporarily “under conditions as he may prescribe only on a case-by-case basis for urgent humanitarian reasons or significant public benefit any individual applying for admission to the United States,” regardless of whether the alien is inadmissible to, or removable from, the United States.
 Congress did not define the phrase “urgent humanitarian reasons or significant public benefit,” entrusting the interpretation and application of these standards to the Secretary.

 When deciding whether to exercise its parole authority, USCIS must consider all relevant information, including any criminal history or other serious adverse factors that would weigh against a favorable exercise of discretion.
 The denial of a request for parole is not subject to judicial review.
 The Secretary also has the authority to impose any terms and conditions on the grant of parole, including requiring reasonable assurances that the parolee will appear at all the hearings and will depart from the United States when required to do so.